P l a n e G e o m e t r y

 Commentary on the Definitions

 And so an "equilateral triangle" is defined.
 But the very first proposition presents the logical steps that allow us to construct a figure that satisfies the definition.
 We can then say that an equilateral triangle has its mathematical existence.
 The definition of an equilateral triangle describes something we can actually witness and draw.

 By maintaining the logical separation of a definition and its physical representation, mathematics becomes a science in the same way that physics is a science.
 Physics must show that the things of which it speaks"electrons," "protons," "neutrinos"actually exist.
-And physics does that by showing that it is possible to experience them.
+And physics does that by showing that it is possible to experience them, however briefly.
 It was geometry that led the way.
 Geometry was the first science.
 By requiring that a definition does not assert its physical existence, mathematics avoids dealing in fantasies and the possibility of contradictions.
 For example, by a "hemigon" I mean a rectilineal figure that has half as many sides as angles.
 Do you understand?
 Good.

 A definition is reversible.
-That means that when the conditions of the definition are satisfied, then we may use that word.
-And conversely, if we use that word, that implies those conditions have been satisfied.
+That means that when the conditions of the definition are satisfied, then not only may we use that word.
+Conversely, if we use that word, that implies those conditions have been satisfied.
 A definition is equivalent to an if and only if sentence.

 Note that the definition of a right angle says nothing about measurement, about 90°.
 Plane geometry is not the study of how to apply arithmetic to figures.
 In geometry we are concerned only with what we can see and reason directly, not through computation.
 A most basic form of knowledge is that two magnitudes are simply equalnot that they are both 90° or 9 meters.